anuradha1901/Template_test/README.md

 FOLDER: /bin
 --> This folder contains basic scripts and executable files.

+FOLDER: /conda
+--> This folder contains necessary scripts for deploying a conda package.

 FOLDER: /data
 --> This folder contains the raw data associated with the project and the potential references.